pyshivansh/AI-Flappy-Bird/README.md

 ```

 ## AI Model Explanation
 The AI model is trained through gameplay as for each new set of pipes, the AI attempts to find the y-level that it needs to be flapping at.
 Each time the AI attempts to go through a set of pipes, an accuracy score is calculated, which is a representation of how close to the perfect y-level did the AI choose to flap at.
 Regardless of whether the AI successfully passes through the set of pipes or not, a new data record is then added to `data.csv`, consisting of pipe information and the accuracy for that given attempt.
-This is so that the AI has more data to learn off and hence it will improve.
+This is so that the AI has more data to learn off, which should lead to an improved model.

 ## License
 This project is licensed under the MIT License.